-1. Online Education
+1. Online education

-What's more, increased online learning means students are not as restricted to attending a college or university in their specific geography.
+What's more, increased online learning means students are not as restricted to attending a college or university in their specific location.
 Higher education institutions can reach more students by increasing their online presence and making courses and faculty more easily searchable.

-3. Shifting Student Demographics
+3. Shifting student demographics

 The changing higher education landscape has also led to shifting student demographics.
 Notably, the rise of online courses has attracted more nontraditional students who need the flexibility to balance their education with working and caring for their families.

-4. Increase in Capital Campaigns
+4. Increase in capital campaigns

-Education administrators have focused on capital campaigns targeted at private donors to raise money to make up for decreased funding.
 What's more, higher education institutions are increasingly seeking out employees with the skill sets to launch capital campaigns and other fundraising efforts.